 All of these products are going to be the most expensive ones in our list for obvious reasons, but if you ever get into an accident and need proof, you’ll have multiple angles while retaining image quality.

 Vantrue N2 Pro Uber Dual Dash Cam

-Vantrue’s N2 Pro Uber Dual Dash Cam will give you video footage from in front of your car and inside your car’s cabin.
-The front-facing camera uses an OV4689 sensor and an HDR video system to help automatically balance light and dark areas of the video.
-The interior-facing camera uses a Sony Exmor sensor and four LED lights to help handle low light conditions while recording.
+Vantrue’s N2 Pro Uber records footage from the front of your car and inside your cabin.
+The front-facing camera uses an OV4689 sensor and an HDR system to help automatically balance light and dark areas.
+The interior camera, meanwhile, sports a Sony Exmor sensor and four LED lights.

-See also: 10 best car apps for Android!
+See also: The best car apps for Android

 Garmin Dash Cam Tandem

 Garmin’s dual-camera entry tries to remain as discreet as possible.
 It’s pocket-sized, yet still has two 180° lenses, with a 1440p front-facing camera and a 720p interior shooter.
 The interior camera is equipped with NightGlo technology that promises quality images when it’s dark.